fanf2/kbd/README.md

 bottom of the keycaps.
 Keycaps are about 8mm high (depending on their profile) and have 4mm travel.

-### Components
+### PCB and omponents

-Apart from the switches, the keyboard electronics are below the PCB.
+Apart from the switches, the keyboard electronics are below the PCB, which itself is about 1.5mm thick.

 To save on soldering, I'm using hot-swap PCBs; the [Kailh socket data sheet][] says these are 2mm thick.

-The other big component is the USB-C socket.
+The thickest component is the USB-C socket.
 According to the [USB-C connector specification][], the socket is about 3.5mm x 8.5mm.

 USB plugs need further clearance: they are up to 6.5mm x 12.5mm.